staog/tic-tac-toe/README.md

 ## TO DO list:

-1. Add 2 players mode.
+1. Implement name prompt.
-2. Implement unbeatable AI.
+2. Add scoreboard with player names.
-3. Implement a win counter.
+3. Implement unbeatable AI.